Daniel Balavoine: Un Autre Monde

 In 1980, Balavoine returned with his fifth studio album Un autre monde.
 This record was particularly successful, with three songs hitting huge commercial success: "Mon fils, ma bataille", with 543,000 units sold (about a father's struggle to claim the custody of his son in the aftermath of a breakup, a similar theme to the 1979 movie Kramer vs. Kramer); "Je ne suis pas un héros", originally written for Johnny Hallyday (who later inserted it in his own set list in tribute); and "La vie ne m'apprend rien".

 Balavoine went on tour again and came back to the Olympia for four sold-out shows, which gave birth to his first live album Daniel Balavoine en concert in November 1981.

 Vendeur de Larmes

 During the winter of 1981, Balavoine went to Ibiza, Spain to write his sixth album.
 Balavoine decided to radically change his musical style, making it more rock-oriented and using electronic effects.
 In April 1982, Vendeur de larmes (a pun between "tears" and "weapons") was released, containing hits, such as "Vivre ou Survivre", "Dieu que l'amour est triste" and "Soulève-moi".

-The album hit a huge success becoming a Diamond album after a few months.
-The following tour was also very popular, challenging the best performances of the time.
+The album had huge success becoming a Diamond album after a few months.
+The following tour was also very popular.
 During four days, Balavoine performed in Palais des Sports.
 All his shows were sold out.